maxiaodong97/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-It works ok in project_video.mp4, but perform poorly in the challenge_video.mp4.
-I saved a frame under "./challenge_images/" and did more analysis, looks previously using S channel alone is not always right.
+It works pretty good in project_video.mp4, but perform poorly in the challenge_video.mp4.
+Looks like it is often confused by road cracks.
+I saved a frame under "./challenge_images/" and did more analysis, find out using S channel alone is not always right.
 In this case, L channel or gray can detect image more accurately.
 Refer

 ![alt text][image14]